PycmShoma/IncreasedBatteryCapacity/README.md

 Increased Battery Capacity

 ## Description
-The module changes the display of Lehehe/Nohon battery's capacity data.
+The module corrects the Power and Kernel Profile iles in our roms for custom Lehehe/Nohon batteries..
-Corrects Power Profile and Kernel Profile data
+This fixes the wrong charge and displayed data.

 ## Four releases for:
-- AOSP/CAF/LOS Based roms 4000 and 4200 mAh
+- AOSP/CAF/LOS Based roms.
+4000 and 4200 mAh batteries
-- MIUI Based roms 4000 and 4200 mAh
+- MIUI Based roms.
+4000 and 4200 mAh batteries